Police Services Board

 The Port Hope Police Services Board is a five-member civilian board that governs the Port Hope Police Service.
 Under the Police Services Act, the Board is responsible for providing adequate and effective police services to the citizens of the Municipality of Port Hope.
 The Detachment Commander of the Northumberland OPP also reports to the PHPSB.

 The Port Hope Police Services Board has five members: two Provincial appointees, two Council appointees, and one member of the community as appointed by Council.

 Port Hope Police Services Board Meetings and Documents

 The Port Hope Police Services Board meetings are open to the public and are held on the fourth Thursday of the month at 3:00 PM.
-Meetings are currently held virtually to address the need for social distancing during the COVID-19 pandemic.
-Meetings will be held in person again once it is safe to do so.
+Meetings are held in the Board Room of the Port Hope Police station at 55 Fox Road.

 Message from the Board Chair